Why Visual Analytics?

 Explaining Visual Encoding

 As you deploy Tableau broadly across the organization, some people will see the immediate value of visual analytics while others may hold on to traditional spreadsheets or reports in a tabular format.
-You will likely need to communicate the value of visual analytics and help those people see data differently by walking through what’s possible when data is visually encoded—namely by using color, shape, and size.
+You’ll likely need to communicate the value of visual analytics and help those people see data differently by walking through what’s possible when data is visually encoded—namely by using color, shape, and size.

 Tabular Data, Plain